 Food: I rotate several brands of high quality kibble, so your pup was weaned to one of them.
 (Ask me which – it’s potentially different for each litter.
 I will tell you what exactly your pup was weaned to shortly before they go home.)
 Keep your puppy on the same food he/she was weaned to for a minimum of 2 weeks.
 I choose food carefully and feel these are superior, high-quality foods that are fairly easily found not only locally but through Amazon.com (links to actual product(s) can be found on the puppy Supply List page) and chewy.com as well.
 But if you feel strongly that you’d like to change the food, please be sure you’re moving to an equally high-quality food.
 (Some ways to check are found in the Food Information section of the Resources page.)
 If you do change the diet, do it *slowly*.
 1/4 of the new food, 3/4 old for 3 days; 1/2 new, 1/2 old for 3 days; 1/4 old, 3/4 new for 3 days; 100% new.

-Your puppy should be fed 2-3 times a day.
-If you are feeding 3 times a day, the middle meal should be dropped by the time the pup is about 5-6 months old.
+Your puppy should be fed 3 times a day.
+The middle meal should be dropped by the time the pup is about 5-6 months old.
 Put the food down, leave it down for 10-15 minutes, then take it up if he’s not at the bowl.
 If you continually add things to the food to get him to eat, you’re teaching him that refusing to eat results in more yummy stuff being added, so it benefits him to refuse.
 Don’t worry – he will eat when he’s hungry!
 You can, if you want to, add a small bit of warm water to the kibble and mix it up.
 Some people like to add a teaspoon of high-quality canned food to the kibble, but know that if you do, you will likely always have to add it.
 Know also that when your pup left here, he was eating dry kibble when it was first put down.
 Please do not “free choice” feed.
 Free-choice means leaving the food down all day for the dog to pick at and makes it very difficult to housebreak and also makes it difficult for you to judge the dog’s appetite.

 Supplements: I don’t recommend vitamins because they are not needed if you are feeding a decent food.
 However, I strongly recommend digestive enzymes and probiotics.
 Cooked and processed food (like kibble) has very few enzymes left and dogs really need to have that replaced back in order to digest well.
 Probiotics are the “good” bacteria in your dog’s gut and help a tremendous amount with proper digestion and optimal digestive tract health.
-Your puppy will have had “Nature’s Farmacy Dogzymes Probiotics Max” added to each meal.
-It’s a powder that contains probiotics and digestive enzymes and you add just a small bit to the food once a day.
+Your puppy will have had “Total-Zymes” and “Total-Biotics” added to each meal.
+Each is a powder that contains digestive enzymes and probiotics and you add just a small bit to the food twice a day.
 (Link to this product can be found in the puppy Supply List page.)

 Crate: I STRONGLY recommend crate-training your puppy to facilitate housebreaking.
 I recommend plastic airline crates instead of wire crates.
 My experience has been that dogs prefer them because they are more like a “den”.
 They are also substantially easier to clean.
 I like the Petmate Compass crates best – but any of the airline crates are okay.
 For a crate with a divider (so you can buy just one crate rather than changing as the dog grows), I like Petmate Navigator, but again, any plastic airline-type crate with a decent divider is okay.
 (Links to both product(s) can be found in the puppy Supply List page.)